Keri Rosebraugh: Art administration

 Rome Art Program in 2016 in Rome Italy.
-Rosebraugh taught illustration classes at the Pacific Northwest College of Art in Portland, Oregon from 1992-1994.
+Rosebraugh taught illustration classes at the Pacific Northwest College of Art in Portland, Oregon from 1992 to 1994.

 In the summer of 2019 Rosebraugh collaborated with Mathilde Rousseau Domec to create L’Expressoir, an artist residency program in Marnay Sur Seine, France which focuses on bringing people together to emphasize the importance of meaningful and multi-layered cultural exchanges through music and art.
 She currently serves as the director of L’Expressoir.

-Rosebraugh also serves as a Board Member of Responsible Education and Media, a Los Angeles-based non-profit organization with a stated goal of "raising public awareness and consciousness of social and political issues concerning the global community" by exploiting the fields of art and entertainment.
+Rosebraugh also serves as a board member of Responsible Education and Media, a Los Angeles-based non-profit organization with a stated goal of "raising public awareness and consciousness of social and political issues concerning the global community" by exploiting the fields of art and entertainment.